Skip to main content

 Go fractional

-• Under 500 employees with AI as an operating layer rather than a product surface.
+• AI is an operating layer rather than a product line.

 • Leadership wants reversible decisions on the AI operating layer over the next 12 months.